mawalker/aad-mooc-2-git-hello-world/README.md

 This project is a basic 'Hello World' Android App, but the important thing is the process of using git to interact with the repo.

+Here is a Second Edit, from the local machine.

 Here is an Edit.